 GETTING TO THE BANKS

-There are only two ways to get out to the Flower Garden Banks sanctuary...by Coast Guard jet or by boat.
-Of course, the most likely seems to be by boat.
+There is only one way to get out to the Flower Garden Banks sanctuary...by boat.

 There are several commercial dive and fishing charter operators that take people out to the sanctuary and surrounding oil and gas platforms.